google/applied-computing-series/ac1/_sources/sql/joining.rst

 each station.
 While you can calculate the number of trips that start at each start station in a single query, and the the total number of trips in a single query, it is complex to calculate both in a single ``SELECT`` statement.
-However, using a subquery can simply and logically accomplish this.
+However, a subquery can be used to simply and logically accomplish this.

 .. activecode:: bikeshare_subquery_proportion_trips_per_start_station